Surviving divorce is not easy. Get divorce recovery tips and divorce advice for women and learn how to deal with starting over after a divorce.

 The most natural way of meeting a man is through parties, social gatherings and through work.
 Dating apps are a platform to find liberal men, though there are many traditional men there as well who will unmatch you immediately after getting to know that you are a divorcee.

-Matrimonial websites are also channels to find a spouse.
-These websites are however losing out on popularity to the matchmaking apps, as open minded men who earn well, and wish to explore friendship before ascertaining marriage possibilities prefer apps.
+Dating apps are also good channels to find a spouse.
+You’ll find many open-minded men who wish to explore friendship before ascertaining marriage possibilities.

 If you need help coping with divorce in India, we hope that the tips above will give you a guide to coping with divorce and enjoying life again.